AnranS/leetcode/README.md

 # leetcode
-python and rust leetcode solution
+Python and Rust leetcode solution.
+Most of problems will be resolve by python.